 Step H-1: In placing top course panels, the construction sequence continues as previously outlined.
 However, top course panels have either a flat or a sloping edge and may be supplied in varying heights to meet finished-elevation requirements.
+Special care should be exercised in placement of top panels exceeding 6 ft. in height.
+A sufficient crew size should be provided to safely install and brace large height panels, particularly in high wind and inclement weather conditions.
 Refer to the Plans for the location of specific top panels.